-Our smartphone apps are intended to be used with our wireless hearing aids.
-The smartphone apps send and receive signals from the hearing aids via smartphones.
+The smartphone apps send and receive signals to and from the hearing aids via smartphones.

-- Do not disable app notifications. - Install updates to keep the app working correctly - Only use the app with hearing aids from the same manufacturer.
-We take no responsibility if the app is used with other hearing aids. - If you want a printed version of the smartphone app user guide, please go to our website or consult customer support
+- Do not disable app notifications. - Install updates to keep the app working correctly. - The app must only be used with the hearing aids for which they are intended, and the manufacturer takes no responsibility if the app is used with other hearing aids. - If you want a printed version of the user guide for the smart phone app, please go to our website (see the back page of this manual) or consult customer support.

-NOTE: For assistance with pairing and using these products with your hearing aids, please contact your hearing care professional or visit our support site.

-NOTE: If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you are able to answer the telephone if you use Phone Clip+.
+- For assistance with pairing and using these products with your hearing aids, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you can use our Phone Clip+ for streaming capabilities.